-Demand at commercial premises likely to be significantly higher.
+Magnitude at commercial premises is likely to be significantly larger.

 As inverter-based equipment becomes the dominant type of grid connected technology at customer premises, it is critical that the proposed approach to pricing and managing them is fit-for-purpose.